Skip to navigation menu Skip to content

 • Those tissues are misplaced on each side of the cleft.
 They distort the nearby areas of the face.

-• Cleft palate
+Cleft palate symptoms

-A cleft palate can only be seen when the baby's mouth is open.
+A cleft palate can only be seen when the baby’s mouth is open.
+There is a gap in the middle of the roof of the mouth.

 • Genetic tests can help with diagnosis

 Our Craniofacial Genetics Clinic helps identify syndromes.
-Our genetic counselors help families understand the benefits and limits of genetic testing.
+Our help families understand the benefits and limits of genetic testing.
 If you choose to have genetic testing, counselors explain the results so you can make informed decisions about your child’s care.

 There is a greater chance of having a child with clefting if a parent or other child has a cleft lip and/or palate.
 Your doctor or our genetic counselors can talk with you about the likelihood for your family.

-We recommend genetic counseling before your child reaches age 21 so they understand the chance of clefting in any children they may have
+We recommend genetic counseling before your child reaches age 21 so they understand the chance of clefting in any children they may have.

 • Feeding and nutrition help so your child thrives